-According to research by a debt recovery company Echo Managed Services, 40% of debt gets paid after a telephone call reminder.
+Now that you have the debtors list from step 3, get finance/admin to pick up the phone to parents who have not paid.
+According to a research by a debt recovery company Echo Managed Services, 40% of debt gets paid after a telephone call reminder.

-You will usually outsource the credit control to remove any emotional connection you may have with clients.
-Your credit control department, accountants, or lawyers can draft series of strong debt collection letters and add interest in accordance with your contract.
+You will usually outsource the credit control to remove any emotional connection you may have with parents.
+Your credit control department, accountants or lawyers can draft series of strong debt collection letters and add interest in accordance with your contract.

-However, where you find yourself in an unexpected short-term cashflow problem and depending on your setup, you will need to make an exception to the rule and make some of the important calls yourself because time is of the essence.
+However where you find yourself in an unexpected short term cashflow problem and depending on your setup, you will need to make an exception to the rule and make some of the important calls yourself because time is of the essence.